 While mobile devices are still relatively safe compared to traditional PCs, the quickly expanding market means that hackers and other cybercriminals are paying more attention to the opportunities presented.
 In the past, online transactions largely took place only on PCs, but with the prevalence of mobile internet connections and technology, payments are shifting towards mobile device too.
 The more common mobile transactions become, the more tempting the mobile market will seem to opportunistic hackers.

-Statistics have revealed that up to 15% of all users store sensitive data on a mobile device and 35% of Americans have had a device get lost or stolen.
-Worryingly, 64% of those surveyed didn’t use any kind of lock screen of password, leaving sensitive data on stolen devices at great risk.
+Statistics have revealed that up to 15% of all users store sensitive data on a mobile device and 35% of Americans have had a device gets lost or stolen.
+Worryingly, 64% of those surveyed didn’t use any kind of lock screen of the password, leaving sensitive data on stolen devices at great risk.